highbyte/dotnet-6502/src/apps/Avalonia/Highbyte.DotNet6502.App.Avalonia.Core/AVALONIA_TODO.md

   Stack Trace:
      at Highbyte.DotNet6502.InstructionList.GetAllInstructions() in /github/workspace/src/libraries/Highbyte.DotNet6502/InstructionList.cs:line 122

+Multiple GH pages at same time
+- Get error from one of them: Canceling since a higher priority waiting request for pages build and deployment @ gh-pages exists

 Directory.Packages.props
 - Implement it in the src root so all projects can use it, not just those in Avalonia folder.